darioscattolini/customers-api/README.md

 * Although the API requirements are fairly simple, dealing only with the Customers entity, I decided to dedicate a specific Nest feature module for all customer-related code.
-If the API scales and new entities need to be handled, new feature modules can be added, and it would not require refactoring the main App module.
+If the API grows and new entities need to be handled, new feature modules can be added, and it would not require refactoring the main App module.